 Looking for something affordable?
 This case from Fintie is very reasonably priced.
 Sure, it won’t be of the highest quality, but it will be fine for those who only occasionally need a keyboard.
-The case boasts a slim and lightweight design, while still managing to offer enough protection in case you do happen to drop your device.
+The case boasts a slim and lightweight design and comes in several colors and patterns, while still managing to offer enough protection in case you do happen to drop your device.
 A little worried about buying such a cheap keyboard?
-Well, the Amazon reviews speak for themselves — this case flaunts a respectable 4-star rating based on more than 200 reviews.
+Well, the Amazon reviews speak for themselves — this case is an Amazon Choice and flaunts a respectable 4-star rating based on nearly 150 reviews.

 Best keyboards for the 2019 iPad Air (10.5-inch)

 It’s on the expensive side and it’s not a full case — just a keyboard that clamps onto your iPad Air — but the quality is excellent.
-Brydge keyboards are designed to match your iPad color perfectly, transforming it into a mini MacBook.
+Brydge keyboards are designed to match your iPad color perfectly, transforming it into a mini MacBook and come in silver, space gray, gold, and rose gold.
 The backlit keys are well spaced with plenty of travel, rubber padded clamps ensure that your iPad is firmly held in place and more pads prevent any contact with the screen when you close it.
-It connects via Bluetooth 4.0 and the battery should last around a year before it needs charged up.
+It connects via Bluetooth 4.0 and the battery should last around a year before it needs charging up.

 Your iPad Air will be snug and secure in this keyboard case.
 There’s a plastic cover with cutouts in all the right places and an aluminum keyboard with backlit keys.
 You have plenty of customization options with seven colors to choose from and three brightness levels.
 It’s comfortable to type on, but it is quite heavy and the keyboard can’t be removed from the case.
 The hinge allows you to adjust the angle your iPad sits at through 135 degrees, it supports the automatic sleep/wake function, and you can expect between five and 180 of hours of use from a full charge.
 It comes in rose gold, black, gold, and silver.